West Caucasian bat virus: Associated diseases

-The WCBL virus is closely related to rabies.
-Although, WCBL has not yet infected humans, there is great risk due to its similar structure to other lyssaviruses which are known to infect humans.
-Unfortunately, the current rabies vaccine is not effective against WCBL as a result of the WCBL’s slight divergence from other lyssaviruses.
-Therefore, if this virus begins to infect humans, the rabies vaccine will need to be improved to include effective antibodies for WCBL.
+WCBV is closely related to rabies.
+Although, WCBV has not yet infected humans, there is great risk due to its similar structure to other lyssaviruses which are known to infect humans.
+Unfortunately, the current rabies vaccine is not effective against WCBV as a result of the WCBV's slight divergence from other lyssaviruses.
+Therefore, if this virus begins to infect humans, the rabies vaccine will need to be improved to include effective antibodies for WCBV.

 Tropism

-WCBL initially infects muscle tissue in the bats.
+WCBV initially infects muscle tissue in the bats.
 As the virus progresses, it moves into the nervous tissue in both the PNS and CNS.
-Although no studies have been completed thus far on the mammalian tropism of the WCBL virus, tropism for another more recently discovered lyssavirus, Australian Bat Lyssavirus (ABLV) has been explored.
-A variety of mammalian cell types including rabbits, other small rodents, monkeys, horses, and humans have shown to be permissive to ABVL.
+Although no studies have been completed thus far on the mammalian tropism of the WCBV virus, tropism for another more recently discovered lyssavirus, Australian Bat lyssavirus (ABLV) has been explored.
+A variety of mammalian cell types including rabbits, other small rodents, monkeys, horses, and humans have shown to be permissive to ABLV.
 This led researchers to believe that the receptor of entry is likely conserved across several mammalian species.
-More research is necessary to determine if a variety of mammalian cell types are also permissive to WCBL virus.
+More research is necessary to determine if a variety of mammalian cell types are also permissive WCBV.

 Outbreaks

-There have been a few cases of outbreaks of WCBL.
+There have been a few cases of outbreaks of WCBV.
 One was noted in Russia in 2002, which is the year that the virus was isolated.
 A possible outbreak was noted in Kenya in 2008.